 The design process was holistic and thorough.
 They started our first meetings asking us how we lived our lives at home, the kinds of physical objects and furniture we have (or would like to have), and how we wanted to use the new space.
 Knowing that Eric and I wanted a calm and minimalist aesthetic with some warmth, Casey composed a palette of colors in shades of white, grey and blue and materials consisting of stones and wood grain to employ throughout the apartment.

 For the kitchen, Kumar strongly advised that since we had a well-proportioned apartment, converting the kitchen to an open concept with the living room wasn’t desirable.
-With Kris’s help, we discovered that multiple gas and water pipes in the wall between the kitchen and living room made this idea impractical.
-Kris did determine it was feasible to enlarge the kitchen by removing the wall separating it from the foyer.
+With our contractor’s help, we discovered that multiple gas and water pipes in the wall between the kitchen and living room made this idea impractical.
+He determined it was feasible to enlarge the kitchen by removing the wall separating it from the foyer.
 With a larger kitchen, we gained an opportunity to extend the countertop and increase the workspace.

 But to somehow create a relationship between the kitchen and living room, Casey came up with the brilliant idea of installing a unified countertop, designed as a monumental piece of furniture, that wraps around the wall between the two rooms with plenty of integrated storage underneath.
 On the kitchen side, this counter would serve as the kitchen prep workspace.
 On the living room side, the countertop could function as a buffet surface adjacent to where we planned to place a dining table.
 At the peninsula end where the two sides meet, a beautiful waterfall edge would function as a service and conversational area for drinks or appetizers during dinner parties.

-For the countertop material, Eric and I lusted after beautiful marble but decided against it due to cost, softness, and tendency to absorb stains.
-Kris recommended we use durable Caesarstone and we went with the “Raw Concrete” finish.
-Working with Kris’s carpenter, Casey and Kumar designed custom white oak kitchen cabinets to mirror the new lighter wood flooring that replaced the black mosaic floor tiles.
+For the countertop material, Eric and I wanted marble but decided against it due to cost, softness, and tendency to absorb stains.
+Our contractor recommended we use durable Caesarstone and we went with the “Raw Concrete” finish.
+Working with his carpenter, Casey and Kumar designed custom white oak kitchen cabinets to mirror the new lighter wood flooring that replaced the black mosaic floor tiles.
 We stripped the existing floors elsewhere in the apartment and refinished them with a much lighter stain to match the new kitchen floor.
 The two items we kept from the original kitchen were the Bosch stove and dishwasher left by the previous owners.

 We completely gutted the bathroom and indeed enlarged it by incorporating part of the adjacent hallway.
 The washer/dryer closet door used to open into this narrow hallway that would now be part of the bathroom.
 We reversed the orientation of the washer/dryer closet so it opened instead to the more spacious bedroom.
 Casey designed a glass enclosed shower stall to replace the tub.
 The floating Duravit Scola sink and streamlined Toto toilet were chosen for their minimal footprints, helping to increase the sense of openness in the small space.
 We utilized a minimalist material palette for the bathroom: honed slate tile floors and white subway tiles for the walls, with a floating white oak shelf above the sink for a touch of warmth.
 The Toto toilet washlet was an indulgence we wanted to include from our experience abroad.

 The design scheme for our apartment was far more thoughtful and sophisticated than Eric and I expected.
-But the quality of the end result would not have been possible without the customer commitment and attention to quality from Kris and his team.
-From the very beginning, Kris made me and Eric feel confident that we were putting our investment in safe and competent hands.
+But the quality of the end result would not have been possible without the customer commitment and attention to quality from our contractor.
+From the very beginning, we felt confident that we were putting our investment in safe and competent hands.
 In any construction project, you expect a certain amount of unforeseen problems and ours was no exception.
-One significant example towards the end of the project: Kris’s stone subcontractor installed the three massive pieces of the Caesarstone countertop.
+One significant example towards the end of the project: the stone subcontractor installed the three massive pieces of the Caesarstone countertop.
 After the installation cured, it looked beautiful, but the pieces were not sized perfectly.
 To an untrained eye, the difference wasn’t immediately noticeable, but Casey noticed the problem and brought it to our attention.
-Kris immediately took ownership of the error.
+Our Sweeten contractor immediately took ownership of the error.
 A week or so later, the stone fabricators returned and put in new pieces.
-This was just one example of several where Kris demonstrated his commitment to being a trustworthy builder whose goal is 110% customer satisfaction with his work.

 Kitchen selects >> cabinets: custom / hardware: Topex Design by Colonial Hardware / counters: Caesarstone Raw Concrete / faucet: Grohe / backsplash: Matte White by Ann Sacks / exhaust hood, #702.995.63: IKEA Eventuell / fridge: Fisher & Paykel / paint: Benjamin Moore / lighting: Philips Hue: Phoenix